 My brain and body were fired up – we were racing down the mountain with four to go.
 I felt fresh and ready to roll – but damn was he strong!
 We were running fast, particularly for night time on trails at mile 98+.
 I couldn’t believe the speed and strength he had, and I gradually let him go.
 He finished 3 minutes ahead of me for the win.

 I’m not upset about it.
 I would do some things differently (I mention some of it below).
 But this was my best mountain 100 miler ever, I managed it very well overall, and Lyndsay put on a phenomenal push to the finish for the win – kudos to him – seriously impressive.

-3 Bests – what aspects of the race did you like the most
+3 Bests – what aspects of the Cascade Crest 100 did you like the most?

 - This race is in our backyard so having so many friends and acquaintances out there cheering me on was awesome.